LeenaYaseen/W07D01-Modern-JS/README.md

 - Use strict mode in their code
 - Define arrow functions in javascript
-- play with foreach loop in javascript
+- Play with foreach loop in javascript
 - Use map method in javascipt
 - Use Filter method in javascipt
 - Use Reduce method in javascipt